« Redistricting- What does it mean, House Early Edition | Main | Sorry Charlie »

 People keep asking "But isn't a better strategy for Democrats to vote for Crist?"
 First, I don't think voters are that 'processey.'
 Secondly, the 'rally around Crist' theory also assumes that the several million or so Democrats likely to vote in November are monolithic.
 Trust me, they aren't.

-If Jeff Greene had won the primary, I'd be writing a very different post.
+Maybe if Jeff Greene had won the primary, the math would be different, but I'd still be skeptical.
 But Greene didn't, by a long shot.

 PrintView Printer Friendly Version